San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 The North side of Pacific Beach offers great variety.

-Ocean Beach offer sandy beaches and nice variety of bluffs and greens.
+Ocean Beach offers sandy beaches and a nice variety of bluffs and greens.

 Point Loma you can pick any spot along the Sunset Drive.
 Some beaches are harder to access but you can get those perfect sunset shots from the top of the bluffs.

 17. Cabrillo National Park